-Out and About: Northern Ireland
+Out & About: Northern Ireland

 Home to glacial valleys, beautiful mountains and the number one ranked course in the world, explore all that Northern Ireland has to offer...

-Known for its Norman castles, glacial valleys, copious mountain ranges, and both political and religious monuments, the story and evolution of the nation shines through in its appearance.
-A blend of sightseeing, quality links courses, and diverse accommodations make for completely personalized stay… One you won’t soon forget!
+Known for its Norman castles, glacial valleys and copious mountain ranges, the story and evolution of the nation shines through in its appearance.
+A blend of sightseeing, quality links courses and diverse accommodations make for a completely personalised stay… one you won’t forget any time soon!

 Where to eat

-Though the quintessential Irish town of Portrush has a plethora of restaurants to choose from, Och8 Tapas Bistro was perfect for a relaxing meal.
+Though the quintessential town of Portrush has a plethora of restaurants to choose from, Och8 Tapas Bistro was perfect for a relaxing meal.
 With succulent options and an array of wines and local beers to choose from, it’s easy to see why this contemporary Mediterranean establishment ranks first in restaurants in Portrush.